Your Dog’s First Day at Daycare

 Reservations are only required on your dog’s first day at daycare.
 For safety, we only introduce one new dog per day.
 The first day, your dog will need to arrive before 8:30am.
 Your dog will go out first, which is much less stressful than going out last and having all the other dogs rush up to mob the new guy in town.

-Snacks are given at 11:30.
-Generally, we give the dogs a Milkbone-type biscuit when they come in for their nap.
-If you have any special requirements, please let us know.
+Lunches are given at 11:30.
 If you want us to give your dog lunch or a snack, please pack it in a plastic bag with your dog’s name clearly written on it.
-If your dog is not allowed snacks, please remind us the first few visits.

 Stuff: You do not need to bring any toys, beds, or other supplies for your dog.
 We have plenty!